By Mayo Clinic Staff

 If you're having nightmares, try some relaxation techniques before bedtime.
 Take a warm bath, meditate or practice deep breathing.
+A consistent bedtime routine is important.
 If your child is struggling with nightmares, be patient, calm and reassuring.
 Sometimes a little creativity helps, too.

 - Talk about the dream.
 Ask your child to describe the nightmare.
 What happened?
 Who was in the dream?
 What made it scary?
 Then remind your child that nightmares aren't real and can't hurt you.

 - Put stress in its place.
 If your child seems anxious or stressed, talk about what's bothering him or her.
 Practice some simple stress-relief activities, such as deep breathing.

 - Rewrite the ending.
 As in imagery rehearsal therapy, help your child imagine a happy ending for the nightmare.
 Encourage your child to draw a picture of the nightmare, "talk" to the characters in the nightmare or write about the nightmare in a journal.